School Counseling - M.Ed. Download to print

 The mission, intent and purpose of the School Counseling program at Kent State University is to prepare students for employment as professional school counselors in K-12 institutions.

-Official transcript(s), goal statement, two letters of recommendation, good moral character verification and interview.
+Official transcript(s), goal statement, two letters of recommendation, Questions in Anticipation of Licensure form and interview.

 Please refer to the university policy for graduate admission.